 How do these services work?

-Services for pregnant and parenting women with substance use disorders can be accessed by calling 757-220-3200.
+Services for pregnant and parenting women with substance use disorders can be accessed through our Open Access system by calling 757-220-3200.
 Pregnant women are given preference in admission to services and are seen within 48 hours of their request to reduce health risks to her and her unborn child.

 Services offered by the South-Eastern Family Project include a highly structured residential or day addiction treatment program.
 Mothers receive clinical help with their addiction and emotional challenges, while learning daily living and parenting skills that will foster healthy child development, improved birth outcomes for drug exposed infants, and responsible parenting.

 These services are provided to adult women, age 18 and over, and their family members.
 Pregnant women are given priority and are seen within 48 hours of referral.
 Other priority populations are females with dependent children, IV drug users and all opiate abusers, and individuals being discharged from detoxification facilities or inpatient treatment.